UBC-MDS/DSCI_532_group_201_milestone_1/proposal.md

-# Project Proposal: Natural Disasters and their impact across the world
+# Project Proposal: Natural Disasters And Their Impact Across The World

 ## Motivation and purpose